DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/tokens/overview.md

 weight: 1
 ---

-Duende IdentityServer is a token service based on OAuth 2.x and OpenID Connect.
+Duende IdentityServer is a token service engine based on OAuth 2.x and OpenID Connect.

 ## How to request tokens
 OIDC and OAuth contain two endpoints that can return tokens - *authorize* and *token*.
 TODO link to endpoint reference

 While the *authorize* endpoint can be used for some special cases, you typically use the *token* endpoint for issuing tokens.
-See the [application types]({{< ref "/basics/application_types" >}}) chapter for more general information on protocol flows.
+See the [application types]({{< ref "/basics/application_types" >}}) chapter for more general information on protocol flows and TODO for concrete examples of token requests.

 ## Token Types
 The following token types are supported.